Warel123-R/Fetch_TakeHome/README.md

 1. install python 3
 2. Make sure both the given docker containers are running
+3. Run the command "pip install flatten_json"
+4. Run the command "pip install psycopg2-binary"
-3. Run by executing “python3 fetch.py”
+5. Run by executing “python3 fetch.py”

 **How would you deploy this application in production?**